The Producers of HBO’s Confederate Respond to the Backlash

 David Benioff: We’ve been talking about this as a feature because we had an idea for a two-hour story.
 The more we talked, the more it evolved.
-And with the success we’ve had on Thrones, and how happy we’ve been with HBO, it’s really opened up storytelling possibilities and world-building possibilities, especially in a story like this, which we imagined being an ensemble with dozens of characters and multiple storylines, which frankly I think TV has done better with over the last 10-15 years.
-And once we realized it was going to be a bigger story, we knew we didn’t wanna do it by ourselves because we’re… lazy.
-[Laughter].
+And with the success we’ve had on Thrones, and how happy we’ve been with HBO, it’s really opened up storytelling possibilities and world-building possibilities, especially in a story like this, which we imagined being an ensemble with dozens of characters and multiple story lines, which frankly I think TV has done better with over the last ten-to-15 years.
+And once we realized it was going to be a bigger story, we knew we didn’t wanna do it by ourselves because we’re … lazy.
+[Laughs.]
 And they’re two great writers.
 We’ve known Malcolm and Nichelle a long time, socially, and always talked about doing something together at some point.
 And this felt like a good thing.
 Now we’re bonding under fire.

 Tell me more, though, about exactly how you came to do this idea.
 Did you do a whole bunch of research?
 Maybe go out one day and smoke peyote like Jim Morrison?